 If your car suddenly suffers a dramatic decrease in gas mileage, and you make your gas mixture leaner, retard your timing and change to a higher octane fuel, even if it returns to normal mileage, would you have any idea which change was the one that fixed the problem?
 For that matter, if it got even worse, would you know which one made it worse?
 Nope!
 You’d have to go back to where you started and try all over again.

 Or, you could just be happy with it, and maybe post something on your personal blog or Facebook page about it.
+Just don’t expect it to work the next time!

 I know, this is pretty basic stuff, right?
 Yet I see people ignoring this simple concept all the time.
 They want to improve their site rankings, so they rush out and tweak half a dozen on-page items, go on a social media promotion blitz, build some links and kill a chicken under a full moon.
 A few days later, when their site gains several positions for their favorite keyword, they publish a blog post to share their success.